bendechrai/bendechrai.github.io/_posts/2011-04-05-yesterday-and-today.markdown

 title: "Yesterday and Today"
 Slug: yesterday-and-today
 date: 2011-04-05 12:04:10
-categories: [Authenticity,Entry,Five Things,Fun,Gratitude,Indii,Life Changing Event,Manifestation,Money,Opportunity,Personal,Perspective,Work]
+tags: [Authenticity,Entry,Five Things,Fun,Gratitude,Indii,Life Changing Event,Manifestation,Money,Opportunity,Personal,Perspective,Work]
 ---
 Monday.
 Breakfast at 7.30am in Collingwood.
 Work from 9.00am.
 Lunch in town at midday.
 Pool with a friend at 6.30pm.
 Home with my woman at 9.00pm.
 Cup of tea and chocolate.